 The following performance commitments include an outperformance deadband:

-- · External sewer flooding - Non-household retailer satisfaction.
+- External sewer flooding - Non-household retailer satisfaction.

-Our full rationale and customer support for our proposed deadbands is provided in the PCs chapter of our Plan.
+Our full rationale and customer support for our proposed deadbands is provided in the PCs chapter of our Plan and in our IAP response to action ANH.OC.A3.